Do you really need to refrigerate butter?

 3. Store in an air-tight container.
 Keeping the butter container covered prevents food, liquids, cleaning products or other foreign items from contaminating the butter, Kivett and Tamplin said.

 4. Keep it out for a week or two, max.
 Depending on the temperature of your kitchen, butter may develop a rancid taste after a week or two; the cooler your kitchen, the longer it will last, Kivett and Tamplin added.
+One way to keep waste away?
 Remove from the fridge only the amount of butter you will use in one week.

 5. Don't cross-contaminate.
 Because it's pasteurized, butter can only be contaminated by outside sources like someone’s hands (while opening the package) or a dirty utensil, Kivett and Tamplin noted.
 They recommend cutting/scooping the portion of butter you plan to use, and placing it on a small plate to minimize the risk of contaminating the butter in the storage dish.

 Food poisoning outbreaks due to butter are exceedingly rare nowadays (due to all that pasteurization).
-There is one example of a one in Finland in the 1990s linked to Listeria monocytogenes in butter, but this was based on butter made from contaminated raw materials, and the people who were affected were already sick and in the hospital, Schaffner added.
+There is one example of a case in Finland in the 1990s linked to Listeria monocytogenes in butter, but this was based on butter made from contaminated raw materials, and the people who were affected were already sick and in the hospital, Schaffner added.

 Safety issues aside, taste also goes downhill eventually when butter is left on the counter.
 Due to the high-fat content, butter is prone to oxidation and rancidity, which is why it will become "unpalatable," after that week or two mark, Schaffner explained.